darkphoenix17/Serverless_Project/README.md

 }
 ```

-* `UpdateTodo` - should update a TODO item created by a current user.
+* `UpdateTodo` - Updates a TODO item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateTodoRequest.ts` file

 It receives an object that contains three fields that can be updated in a TODO item: